 How good does that look?
 I’ll definitely add the mocktail version to my next dinner party menu.
-To listen to my conversation with Kate about all things décor and styling (including gorgeous food shots like these), check out her episode of !
+To listen to my conversation with Kate about all things décor and styling (including gorgeous food shots like these), check out her episode of Asking For A Friend!

 What recipes are you excited to try out this week?